-"We're facing a massive shortage of engineers in this country, and training and development is a brilliant recruitment and retention tool," says place is a great thing to show to potential recruits.
+"We're facing a massive shortage of engineers in this country, and training and development is a brilliant recruitment and retention tool," says

+"Having great training and a continuous professional development (CPD) programme in place is a great thing to show to potential recruits.
 When you ask someone why they joined a particular company, one of the things they're likely to point out are great training opportunities," he notes.